This is a chunk of R code. All text after a # symbol is a comment

 abs(-1.4) # absolute value, ignore the minus sign

-The result of a calculation can be given a name using the assignment operator <-
+In R you can give anything a name by using the assignment operator <-

 Giving a name is called assignment